Burneside: Burneside Hall

 Burneside Hall lies just on the outskirts of Burneside.
 It is a ruined 14th-century pele tower now attached to a farm house and outbuildings.
 The fortification of the house was licensed in 1341 when the tower and a gatehouse were built.

 There is a long south wing, and a shorter oblong north wing, which is in fact a pele tower.
 There are two tunnel-vaulted chambers at ground level, separated by a narrow tunnel-vaulted passage.
 The hall became the property of Richard de Bellingham of Northumberland when he married Margaret, the heiress of Gilbert de Burneshead.
 Their descendants remained living in the hall for the next 200 years or so.

 Most of the 14th-century tower still survives, together with some of the original enclosing wall of the barmkin, or fortified courtyard.
 This area would have been used to house and protect cattle in the event of a raid or an attack.
 Today, the hall and its grounds are accessed along a narrow driveway from the road below it.
 Entrance would have been through a gatehouse from the 16th century onwards; that still stands intact but with broken windows.
 The original heavy oak doors to the gatehouse can still be seen, albeit off their hinges now and leaning against the interior wall.

 The hall and its attendant buildings are from different dates.
 The pele tower was built by the Burnesheads in the 14th century.
 Its basement is divided into two cellars, connected by a tunnel passing right through the tower.
 Apparently this is an architecturally unique feature for a pele tower.
 The walls of the pele tower were originally around 1.2 metres thick.
 No traces of the embattled parapets survive.
 There was a special enclosure directly outside the tower, possibly for the protection of horses.

 Attached to the rear of the pele tower is the Great Hall, probably built during the 16th century.
 This part of the building was built by the Bellinghams, and was enlarged during the 17th century by the Braithwaites.

 A 2019 dendrochronological analysis report for Historic England dated 39 timbers from the hall, with timber for the hall roof dating as felled from the mid fifteenth century to the early sixteenth century, with later timbers in the building date from early seventeenth century.

+Transport

+Train

+The village has a railway station with services run by Northern to Windermere, Oxenholme Lake District, Lancaster, Preston, Manchester Airport.

+Bus

+Bus services is operated by Stagecoach.
+Service 45 begins in the village running to Kendal.